tksy1227/MAD24_P04_Team4/README.md

 Concepts used: Nested RecyclerView, Persistent Memory, Widget New concepts used: Nested RecyclerView Feature/Enhancement done by: Shida

+6. Feedback feature -  Allow users to send feedback to the app developers, and the developers will receive the feedback in the form of an email sent to their email account.
+Concepts used: Firebase Realtime Database, User Interface Components, Event Handling, Firebase Operations, New concepts used: Google Apps Script, HTTP request (API getter to retrieve data), Email Sending

 ---------------------------------------------------------------->
 App Aesthetics Information:
 Colour scheme: Cool shades of green & blue, with shades of turquoise mixed in.